 No penalty rate - ever.
 This is a benefit that very few cards offer.
 You need not worry about incurring penalty interest rates when you don't make your minimum payments on time, or if you go over your credit line.
-Most other credit cards charge a penalty APR of 29.99% when you make a late payment or exceed your credit line.
+Most other credit cards charge a penalty APR of 29.99% or even more when you make a late payment or exceed your credit line.
 But note that making a late payment may still impact your credit score, and is generally a bad idea.

 24/7 assistance is only a phone call away.
 Get personal help fast at any time of day or night.

 Balance transfer fee.
-The Citi Simplicity® Card is a very useful balance transfer card thanks to the 0% intro APR on purchases and balance transfers for 21 months it offers (12.99% - 22.99% variable APR depending on your creditworthiness after that).
+Citi Simplicity® Card - No Late Fees Ever is a very useful balance transfer card thanks to the 0% intro APR on purchases and balance transfers for 21 months it offers (13.24% - 23.24% variable APR depending on your creditworthiness after that).
 But you do have to pay a balance transfer fee of either 3% of the amount of each transfer or $5, whichever is greater.
 Depending on how much credit card debt you have, the interest you avoid thanks to the long APR period might well make up for what you spend on the balance transfer fee.

-The Citi Simplicity® Card is a good balance transfer card for those of you who would like to transfer your existing balances and stop paying any interest.
+Citi Simplicity® Card - No Late Fees Ever is a good balance transfer card for those of you who would like to transfer your existing balances and stop paying any interest.
 This card offers a 0% intro APR on purchases and balance transfers for 21 months (almost 2 years!), which gives you the opportunity to pay off your balances in full during those 21 months without having to pay any interest, as well as purchasing big-ticket items at 0% interest.
-Even after that there will be a 12.99% - 22.99% variable APR on purchases and balance transfers based on your creditworthiness.
+Even after that there will be a 13.24% - 23.24% variable APR on purchases and balance transfers based on your creditworthiness.

 In my opinion, the most attractive feature of this card is that it does not charge any late fees or penalty APR when you make late payments or spend more than your available credit line.
 Your 0% intro APR will not be taken away, or be raised to a penalty interest rate, which is what almost all other credit cards will do.
 Remember though that you should always strive to pay on time so as not to accumulate debt.

-It’s a good card to use if want to stop wasting money on interest by paying off your debt, but at the same time can't afford to make high monthly payments.
+This is a good card to use if want to stop wasting money on interest by paying off your debt, but at the same time can't afford to make high monthly payments.
 The lengthy intro APR period lets you break up your payments into almost 2 years worth of monthly payments.
-I would highly recommend it to those of you who want to enjoy the benefits it has to offer.
-As you can see, the Citi Simplicity® Card, with no hidden fees or penalty APR, is a very simple and uncomplicated card, and thus I think it lives up to its name "Simplicity".
+I would highly recommend it to those of you who want to enjoy the balance transfer benefits it has to offer.
+With no hidden fees or penalty APR, this really is a very simple and uncomplicated card, and in my opinion it definitely lives up to its name "Simplicity".